B4PT0R/ipy_agent/README.md

 - The agent captures all inputs and outputs occurring in the session to populate its context (up to token limit).
 - Use magic commands `%ai` and `%%ai` to interact with the agent using natural language.
 - Hold `<ctrl>+<space>` to record and transcribe your voice into text inserted at cursor position.
 Useful to speak out your prompts instead of typing them.
+Once active, it can be used wherever the cursor can go, not just in the notebook...
 - The agent can autonomously execute Python code within the session.
 - Can be accessed as a declared object in the session, allowing configuration changes or method execution programmatically.
 - Can be used as a smart Python function returning any kind of data/object.